 The coffee best produced by this grind size is the cowboy-style coffees, often boiled in a pan.

 2. Coarse Grind

 You can find it at the level 2 setting of a grinder.
 It can help you make coffee cupping, French press, and percolator.
 This grind size is notable for its sea salt-like appearance.
 Coffee beans will have significant and even chunks at this level.

 3. Medium-Coarse Grind

 You can use this medium-coarse grind in coffees that you can make in the following coffee makers.

-- Cafe solo brewer that is made of a glass jug and a filter along with a woven neoprene cover usually designed for keeping your coffee hot.
+- Cafe solo brewer made of a glass jug and a filter along with a woven neoprene cover is usually designed for keeping your coffee hot.

 - Chemex brewer is another type of coffee maker that is a pour-over style glass type of coffee maker in which you can use the medium-coarse grind of coffee.

 - Clever dripper functions as a manual drip brewer as well as an immersion brewer.
 This dripper is famous for serving tasty and flavorful coffee out of medium-coarse grind size.
 It has a valve at its bottom, which makes the design clever and made with BPA-free plastic for the safety of users.